CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Abstract

 \section{Abstract}

 As text-to-image models become increasingly prevalent, ensuring their equitable performance across diverse cultural contexts is critical.
 Efforts to mitigate cross-cultural biases have been hampered by trade-offs, including a loss in performance, factual inaccuracies, or offensive outputs.
-Despite widespread recognition of these challenges,\footnote{For example, in a well-known 2024 incident Google Gemini's T2I diversification techniques produced offensively ahistorical images \cite{nyt2024gemini} } an inability to reliably measure these biases has stalled progress.
-To address this gap, we introduce \method\footnote{Available for download at \href{https://github.com/siddharthyayavaram/CAIRE}{\texttt{github.com/siddharthyayavaram/CAIRE}}}, a novel evaluation metric that assesses the degree of cultural relevance of an image, given a user-defined set of labels.
+Despite widespread recognition of these challenges,\footnote{For example, in a 2024 incident Google Gemini's T2I diversification techniques produced offensive, historically incorrect images \cite{nyt2024gemini} } an inability to reliably measure these biases has stalled progress.
+To address this gap, we introduce \method\footnote{\url{https://github.com/siddharthyayavaram/CAIRE}}, an evaluation metric that assesses the degree of cultural relevance of an image, given a user-defined set of labels.
 Our framework grounds entities and concepts in the image to a knowledge base and uses factual information to give independent graded judgments for each culture label.
-On a manually curated dataset of culturally salient but rare items built using language models, \method surpasses all baselines by \textbf{28\%} F1 points.
+On a manually curated dataset of culturally salient but rare items built using language models, \method surpasses all baselines by \textbf{22\%} F1 points.
 Additionally, we construct two datasets for culturally universal concepts, one comprising of T2I generated outputs and another retrieved from naturally-occurring data. \method achieves Pearson’s correlations of \textbf{0.56} and \textbf{0.66} with human ratings on these sets, based on a 5-point Likert scale of cultural relevance.
 This demonstrates its strong alignment with human judgment across diverse image sources.